 How fast can ebikes go?

-Different states have different regulations when it comes to ebikes as some still class them as motor vehicles.
+Different states have different regulations when it comes to ebikes, as some states still class them as motor vehicles.
 We advise that you check with your local state laws and see what size of motor and maximum speed are allowable without a license.
 Most manufacturers will offer a variety of styles and motor power options.

 For states that have specific ebike regulations, generally the maximum speed an electric bike can legally go is 20 mph.
 It is worth noting that this law is applicable when propelled by motor power alone, you can go faster than this by manually pedaling.
 In these states E-bikes are considered a “bicycle” and do not meet the definition of a motor vehicle.